To provide a quality mentor to every child in Alexandria who needs one.

 Mentoring takes many forms:

 - one-to-one mentoring or group mentoring

-- on-site or off-site mentoring
+- on-site or community-based mentoring

-- social or academic mentoring
+- academic or activity-based mentoring

-- elementary, middle school, or high school mentoring
+- elementary, middle school or high school mentoring

 At the heart of all the AMP programs lies a common belief that mentoring positively impacts youth development, and that every child in the city of Alexandria who needs a mentor should have one.